 What is the most important information I should know about LAMICTAL?

-1. LAMICTAL may cause a serious skin rash that may cause you to be hospitalized or to stop LAMICTAL; it may rarely cause death.
+1. LAMICTAL may cause a serious skin rash that may cause you to be hospitalized or even cause death.

-There is no way to tell if a mild rash will develop into a more serious reaction.
-These serious skin reactions are more likely to happen when you begin taking LAMICTAL, within the first 2 to 8 weeks of treatment.
-But it can happen in people who have taken LAMICTAL for any period of time.
-Children between 2 to 16 years of age have a higher chance of getting this serious skin reaction while taking LAMICTAL.
+There is no way to tell if a mild rash will become more serious.
+A serious skin rash can happen at any time during your treatment with LAMICTAL, but is more likely to happen within the first 2 to 8 weeks of treatment.
+Children aged between 2 and 16 years have a higher chance of getting this serious skin rash while taking LAMICTAL.

 - increase your dose of LAMICTAL faster than prescribed.